se-edu/se-book/cppToJava/inheritance/abstractClassesAndMethods/text.md

 <div id="body">

-**An _abstract method_ is a method that is declared without an implementation (without braces, and followed by a semicolon)**.
-Use an abstract method when you want to specify a method signature but not the implementation.
+In Java, **an _abstract method_ is declared with the keyword `abstract` and given without an implementation**.
 If a class includes abstract methods, then the class itself must be declared abstract.
-Use the keyword `abstract` to indicate whether a class or a method is abstract.

 <box>

 {{ icon_example }} The `speak` method in this `Animal` class is `abstract`.
 Note how the method signature ends with a semicolon and there is no method body.
-This makes sense as the implementation of the speak method depends on the type of the animal and it is meaningless to provide a common implementation for all animal types.
+This makes sense as the implementation of the `speak` method depends on the type of the animal and it is meaningless to provide a common implementation for all animal types.

 ```java
 public abstract class Animal {